linkunfa/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 4. Read flash

-- The SPI3 cs0 is mapped to A000_0000h to A7FF_FFFFh, you can use md command to direct read flash.
+- The SPI3 CS0 is mapped to A000_0000h ~ A7FF_FFFFh, you can use `md` command to direct read flash.
-- Still, you can use sf read command to read flash.
+- Or you can use `sf` command to read flash.

 ```ruby
 U-Boot>md 0xa0000000